-4. I will be available to chat everyday.
+4. I want chat everyday, however briefly.
 I want to talk to you everyday about your experiments, your career, your life and/or any challenges you might be having.
 Without communicating its very hard to have a happy workplace.
 Please say hi to me everyday!

 5. I will show you how to execute some experiments.
 My daughter often asks me, "Daddy, what was it like in the olden days?"
-Well, back in the olden days I used to do research and was pretty good at it!
-I can help you get started with your work if you prefer that kind of mentorship.
-Still, you will always mainly be “teaching yourself” to do things in the lab, with my help and some guidance from others.
+Well, back in the olden days I did lots of research and was pretty good at it!
+I can help you get started with your work if you like that kind of mentorship.
+Still, you will always mainly be “teaching yourself” to do things in the lab, with my help and guidance from others.
 I will always encourage you to try new things, and will always help you find mentors for techniques outside my expertise.

 6. I will help you achieve your career goals.
 Regardless of what your career goal is, I will do my best to help you get there.
 I want you to be happy in your life and career, to that end I will support any career choice you make - yes, even if those career choices that are outside academia, industry or research altogether.

 7. I will be your life-long advocate.
-Even after I am dead (through letter writing services), you can count on getting a letter of recommendation from me for your career advancement.
+Even after I am long gone you can count on getting a letter of recommendation from me for your career advancement (through letter writing services).
 That’s part of my job and I have written hundreds of letters.
 Of course, what the letter says reflects what you've done in the lab.